Lellix/sample-cocos2d-html5-tiled-map-spritesheet/README.md

-# Cocos2d-HTML5 2.2 Tiled Map & Armature Animation Sample
+# Cocos2d-HTML5 2.2 Tiled Map Sample

 ### Desclaimer
 See [LICENSE.md]() for license terms and conditions.